 if y > 0: print(x)

-The above statement is legal at compile time even if x has not been previously defined (that is, assigned a value) in the current scope or an outer lexically nested function scope in a way that is visible to the compiler.
-However, at runtime, an exception UnboundLocalError is raised when a local variable is referenced before it is assigned.
+The above statement is legal even if x has not been previously defined (that is, assigned a value) in the current scope or an outer lexically nested function scope in a way that is visible to the compiler.
+However, at runtime, an exception UnboundLocalError is raised when a local variable is read before it is assigned.
 The exception is raised only if the statement is executed and y > 0, and x is not present in the current local scope, module globals or the built-in namespace.
 Thus, this scenario would not lend itself to static analysis because, as in the case above, it may be perfectly logical to not ever print x unless y > 0, or the program may use means that are opaque to the compiler to ensure that x is available in the module scope or the built-in namespace by the time it is needed (for example, it may be set from another module, or programmatically via the globals() built-in).

 There is no ability to use a variable with an uninitialized value because assigned variables always reference objects which always have a value and unassigned variables do not exist.
 Therefore, Python raises an exception at runtime when an unassigned (that is, non-existent) variable is referenced.